 WE OFFER THE MOST ACCURATE SCIENTIFICALLY PROVEN INTEGRATIVE MEDICINE AND FUNCTIONAL MEDICINE TESTING METHODS FOR ASSESSING NUTRITIONAL DEFICIENCIES AT THE DUNETZ WELLNESS CENTER – BOCA RATON.
+WE SERVE PATIENTS THROUGHOUT SOUTH FLORIDA AND AROUND THE UNITED STATES WITH OUR TESTING.

 Advanced Functional Medicine Testing